 In a review of twenty-seven studies conducted by Borg (2003) regarding English language teaching, only five studies focused specifically on reading, indicating a lack of research on EFL literacy.
-Moreover, the majority of these studies took place in English speaking countries, examining English as a second language as opposed to EFL contexts.
-EFL literacy instruction theory studies are few (August, & Shanahan, 2006; Ferguson & Donno, 2003) and additional research is needed (Joshi et al., 2016).
-In a review of English language teaching and learning in Israel, conducting additional research on EFL literacy was recommended (Aronin & Spolsky, 2010).
+Moreover, the majority of these studies took place in English-speaking countries and therefore examined English as a second language as opposed to EFL.
+Studies in instruction theory for EFL literacy are few (August, & Shanahan, 2006; Ferguson & Donno, 2003) and additional research is needed (Joshi et al., 2016).
+A review of English language teaching and learning in Israel recommended that additional research on EFL literacy should be conducted (Aronin & Spolsky, 2010).

-This study set out to examine the connection between EFL literacy instruction in Israel and teachers' sense of self-efficacy regarding teaching reading and writing, their years of teaching experience and their native language.
-This was part of a larger study that investigated trends in practice as viewed by both EFL teachers and literacy experts, as well as textbooks used in classrooms and their connection to theoretically based instruction, in an attempt to better understand the gap between theory and practice (Fuchs, 2017).
+This study set out to examine the relationship of EFL literacy instruction in Israel with three factors: teachers’ sense of self-efficacy regarding teaching reading and writing, their years of teaching experience, and their native language.
+This was part of a larger study that investigated trends in practice as viewed by both EFL teachers and literacy experts, as well as textbooks used in classrooms and their presentation of theory-based instruction, in an attempt to better understand the gap between theory and practice (Fuchs, 2017).

-EFL elementary school teachers filled in questionnaires stating their views regarding the components that their literacy instruction programs include.
-In addition, they noted the frequency that these components are included in their EFL literacy instruction.
-To investigate the connection between choices of teachers in their literacy instruction and self-efficacy regarding literacy instruction, teachers' sense of self-efficacy was included in the questionnaire.
-The questionnaire also gathered information about years of teaching experience and whether or not they were English native language speakers, in order to compare novice and experienced teachers as well as native and non-native English speaking teachers with regard to their literacy instruction and their sense of self-efficacy regarding their ability to teach reading.
+EFL elementary school teachers filled in questionnaires regarding their views of the components included in their literacy instruction programs.
+They also indicated the frequency with which these components are included in their EFL literacy instruction.
+To investigate the connection between teachers’ choices in literacy instruction and their self-efficacy regarding literacy instruction, the questionnaire asked the teachers about their sense of self-efficacy.
+The questionnaire also gathered information on years of teaching experience and whether or not the teacher was an English native language speaker, in order to compare novice and experienced teachers as well as native and non-native English-speaking teachers with regard to their literacy instruction and their sense of self-efficacy about their ability to teach reading.

-Research questions
+Research Questions

-1. To what extent is there a connection between EFL teachers' choices of components to include in their literacy instruction and their sense of self-efficacy regarding teaching reading?
+1. To what extent is there a connection between EFL teachers’ selection of components for their literacy instruction and their sense of self-efficacy regarding teaching reading in English?

 2. Are there differences between novice EFL teachers and experienced EFL teachers:

-a) in their choices of components to include in their literacy instruction?
+a) in their selection of components for their literacy instruction?

 b) in their sense of self-efficacy regarding their ability to teach reading?

-3. Are there differences between native English speaking EFL teachers and non-native English speaking EFL teachers:
+3. Are there differences between native English-speaking EFL teachers and non-native English-speaking EFL teachers:

-a) in their choices of components to include in their literacy instruction?
+a) in their selection of components for their literacy instruction?

 b) in their sense of self-efficacy regarding their ability to teach reading?

-Research hypotheses
+Research Hypotheses

 Piasta et al. (2009) found a connection between teachers’ literacy content knowledge and their actual teaching practices.
-Based on this, we hypothesized that teachers’ low self-efficacy regarding their ability to teach reading to all children, including those with reading difficulties, may be significantly related to the amount of knowledge of current literacy research that these teachers possess.
+Based on this, we hypothesized that teachers’ low self-efficacy regarding their ability to teach reading to all children, including those with reading difficulties, may be strongly related to the amount of knowledge these teachers possess about current literacy research.